This Fact sheet is about complaints about child protection issues. It should be read together with our general information booklet about our service.

 In child protection matters, the interests of the child are the primary consideration and this may not coincide with the interests of the adult making the complaint.

-A number of different agencies may be involved in the child protection process.
+If your complaints is about the decision of a Child Protection Conference, the Ombudsman cannot consider the complaint because a number of different agencies may be involved in the child protection process.
 The Ombudsman can only look at complaints against the council and, in certain circumstances, health professionals involved.

 The All Wales Child Protection Procedures April 2008 can be found via www.awcpp.org.uk.
 The procedures help safeguard children and promote their welfare.